-On November 25, 1999, after signing a historic free-trade agreement with Mexico, the EU announced that it was working to conclude “formal talks towards a free trade pact” with the entire Latin American region.
-Some Latino countries have already signed a formal document geared towards cementing free trade relations.
+On Nov.
+25, 1999, after signing a historic free-trade agreement with Mexico, the EU announced that it was working to conclude “formal talks toward a free-trade pact” with the entire Latin American region.
+Some Latino countries have already signed a formal document geared toward cementing free-trade relations.
 The agreement—signed on June 30, 1999, in Rio de Janeiro by the four presidents of the Southern Cone Common Market, the president of Chile and the 15 EU heads of state or their delegates—provides for “the bilateral, progressive and reciprocal liberalization of trade, with no sector excluded.”

-As president of the European Council, German Chancellor Gerhard Schröder led the Rio talks, voicing his strong support for the integration of European and Latin American markets.
+As the then-president of the European Council, German Chancellor Gerhard Schröder led the Rio talks, voicing his strong support for the integration of European and Latin American markets.

-This new “strategic alliance” flies directly in the face of United States’ hopes of creating a pan-American free trade area by 2005.
-President Clinton’s “fast track” talks toward expanding nafta (North American Free Trade Agreement) to become ftaa (Free Trade Area of the Americas) began in 1994 but were later blocked by the U.S. Congress.
+This “strategic alliance” flies directly in the face of the United States’ former hopes of creating a pan-American free-trade area by 2005.
+Former President Clinton’s “fast track” talks toward expanding nafta (North American Free Trade Agreement) to become ftaa (Free Trade Area of the Americas) began in 1994 but were later blocked by the U.S. Congress.
 Since that time the EU has worked feverishly to establish itself as the number-one trading partner and investor in Latin America.

-The EU-Mercosur free trade area could result in additional annual profits of more than 6 billion euros (about $6 billion) for the Europeans and nearly five billion ($5 billion) for Mercosur.
+The EU-Mercosur free-trade area could result in additional annual profits of more than 6 billion for the Europeans and nearly 5 billion for Mercosur.
 In 1998 the two blocs saw a trade surplus of $49.5 billion.
 The EU is currently Mercosur’s main trading partner, accounting for 33 percent of trade imports in 1998 and 30 percent of its total exports.
-A report issued by the Madrid-based Institute for European-Latin American Relations (irela) noted that, “For Mercosur, perhaps the main advantage of a free trade agreement would be access to European markets.”
-The establishment of a free trade area would enable an even greater flow of EU exports currently subject to high duties and internal taxes.
+A report issued by the Madrid-based Institute for European-Latin American Relations (irela) noted that, “For Mercosur, perhaps the main advantage of a free-trade agreement would be access to European markets.”
+The establishment of a free-trade area would enable an even greater flow of EU exports currently subject to high duties and internal taxes.